 Laurence Boyce has been working in the film industry for 20 years with a focus on short film.
 He began at the Leeds International Film Festival (UK) as a programmer and still works there to this day as an advisor.
 He currently works as the Head of Programme for PÖFF Shorts in Tallinn, Estonia.
 Aside from his festival duties, Laurence works as a journalist for outlets such as Screen International, Sight & Sound and Cineuropa.
 He is a member of BAFTA, the European Film Academy, the London Critics’ Circle and FIPRESCI (the International Federation of Film Critics).

-Based in Switzerland, John is the artistic director of the Internationale Kurzfilmtage Winterthur.
-He’s a founding member of Pro Short the Swiss Short Film Lobby, a programer at the Cinema Cameo in Winterthur and a Member of the Swiss Film Academy.
-He has a Master in Advanced Studies in Curating and published an issue of OnCurating with the title “The future of short films”.
+Based in Switzerland, John is the Artistic Director since 2013 of the Internationale Kurzfilmtage Winterthur and has curated programs for different Festivals and Art Institutions.
+He’s a founding member of Pro Short the Swiss Short Film Lobby, a programmer at the Cinema Cameo in Winterthur and a Member of the Swiss and the European Film Academy.
+John is a board member and expert at the Foundation visions sud est. He has a Master in Advanced Studies in Curating and published an issue of OnCurating with the title “The future of short films”.

-Vincent is the programme director and coordinator of Leuven International Short Film Festival since 2016.
-Vincent has worked for the festival in all conceivable capacities in the last 13 years, ranging from editor, director, operator and programmer to volunteer.
+Vincent is the programme director and coordinator of Leuven International Short Film Festival in Belgium since 2016.
+Vincent has worked for the festival in all conceivable capacities since 2004, ranging from editor, director, operator and programmer to volunteer.
 Besides the short film festival, Vincent also works as a programmer for Docville, International Documentary Film Festival and freelances as editor, animator and director.

-Advising the board on a regular basis are Frank Moens, Toril Simonson & Zita Carvalhosa who all have been part of the Board of Directors in previous years.
+Advising the board on a regular basis are Frank Moens, Toril Simonson, Mick Hannigan & Zita Carvalhosa who all have been part of the Board of Directors in previous years.